1. Adjust the Temperature

 5. Clear Your Vents

-Remove any furniture or items blocking your vents so that your heat can move freely throughout your home without difficulty.
+Remove any furniture or items blocking your vents so that your HVAC system can move heat freely throughout your home without difficulty.

 Did you know that the average home loses 20-40% of it’s heat through leaky ductwork?
 Get your duct work sealed so you aren’t paying for heat you aren’t using.